FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

 - [Execute bash shell in the container](#execute-bash-shell-in-the-container)
 - [Stop the Docker container](#stop-the-docker-container)

-If you are not interested in this level of control and detail 😹, or rather check these later, you can skip to [running a stack with Docker compose](#running-a-stack-with-docker-compose).
+If you are not interested in this level of control and detail 😹, or rather check these later, you can skip to [running a stack with Docker compose](#running-a-stack-with-docker-compose), the simplest and opinionated way to start Ursa along other services to help you monitor, etc.

 ## Stop the Docker container